Generalize Symbolic Knowledge With Neural Rule Engine

 The model for layout parser is shown in Figure \ref{fig: layout_policy}.
-Given a rule $r_{y_{m} i} = [r_{1}, \cdots, r_{k}]$, the layout parser is to predict a specific RPN $f_{y_{m} i} = [a_{1}(p_{1}), a_{2}(p_{2}), \cdots, a_{j}(p_{j})]$ consisting of actions and parameters, where $a_{j}$ indicates the action and $p_{j}$ indicates the parameter for action $a_{j}$.
-With the consideration that predicting actions and parameters at the same time is very difficult, we split the training process into three stages: \begin{enumerate} \item{predict actions} \item{predict parameters for every action based on the actions and the input sentence} \item{jointly finetune actions and parameters} \end{enumerate}
+Given a rule, the layout parser is to predict a specific RPN, consisting of actions and parameters.
+Considering it is difficult to predict actions and parameters at the same time, we split the training process into three phases: \begin{enumerate}[label=\textbf{Phase \arabic*. }, leftmargin=0.7in] \item{predict actions} \item{predict parameters based on the actions and the input sentence} \item{jointly finetune actions and parameters} \end{enumerate}

-In Phase 1, a sequence-to-sequence (seq2seq) model is utilized to predict an action sequence.
-Recently, seq2seq models are greatly benefited from Attention \citep{bahdanau2014neural} and Beam Search has been proven to be a better method to decode target sequences than the greedy decoding.
-As shown in Figure \ref{fig: layout_policy}, we use an attentional seq2seq model, which consists of a three-layer bidirectional LSTM and a one-layer unidirectional LSTM as an encoder and a one-layer LSTM as a decoder.
+In Phase 1, we use an attentional seq2seq model to predict actions.
+As shown in Figure \ref{fig: layout_policy}, the encoder is a three-layer bidirectional LSTM and a one-layer unidirectional LSTM, while the decoder is a one-layer LSTM.
 Beam Search is used to decode actions during prediction.